Honouring darkness and death in grand style – celebrate Halloween the Irish way

 Growing up, I knew none of this; I believed that in Ireland we’d nicked Halloween from the Americans, who do it best.
 Now, I realise that actually, in Ireland we do it best.

-And although the end of harvest might not cause us quite as much grief and fear as when we were dependent wholly on our crops, the darker half of the year is still a time of fear, when we fear our dark moods, the cold, the discomfort.
+And although the end of harvest might not cause us quite as much grief as when we were dependent wholly on our crops, the darker half of the year is still a time of trepidation, when we fear our dark moods, the cold, the discomfort.

 Spiritual mentor Dr Kate Tomas has a PhD in theology, and she emphasises the significance of feasting when we’re facing down death at Samhain.